remla25-team1/model-training/README.md

 4) Click the “Run workflow” button.
 5) When this workflow has finished, go to Release model-training from the list on the left
 6) You will now see that this workflow has been triggered automatically by the previous workflow.

-## To do version bump:
-1) Update VERSION.txt to new base version.
-2) Commit and push it.
-3) Run above steps to trigger automated version release.

 ## ML auto testing
 ### Coverage